yt-project/ytep/source/index.rst

   #.
 Initial writing of the YTEP
   #.
 Announcement and/or discussion on the yt-dev mailing list (may include
      implementation)
   #.
-Implementation and integration, or possibly declination
+Implementation and integration, or possibly declination (this includes
+     pull requests)

 YTEPs are useful for any code development that affects how others build tools or infrastructure, and necessary for breaking backwards compatibility.
 They